History of Mongolia in Timeline

 The dissolution of the Soviet Union in 1991 strongly influenced Mongolian politics and youth.

-February 1992: Adoption of New Constitution
+February 1992: Adoption of the new Constitution of Mongolia

-1992: New Constitution
+1992: New constitution

-In 1992, Mongolia adopted a new constitution, marking a significant step in its transition.
+In 1992, Mongolia adopted a new constitution.

 In 1993, the first election victories for non-communist parties came in the presidential elections.

-1996: Parliamentary Election Victory
+1996: Parliamentary elections

-1997: World Trade Organization Membership
+1997: Mongolia joined the World Trade Organization

 In 1997, Mongolia joined the World Trade Organization.

-2000: People's Party Forms Government Again
+2000: People's Party Returns to Power

-In 2000–2005, fertility was estimated to be about 2.1 children per woman.
+In 2000-2005 Mongolia's fertility rate declined to about 2.1 children per woman.

 2003: Support for Invasion of Iraq

-2003: First Catholic Bishop Named
+2003: First Catholic Bishop

 In 2003, a missionary from the Philippines was named Mongolia's first Catholic bishop.

-2004: Mongolia Invited to OSCE
+2004: Mongolia Invited as OSCE Partner

-In 2000–2005, fertility was estimated to be about 2.1 children per woman.
+In 2000-2005 Mongolia's fertility rate declined to about 2.1 children per woman.

-2006: People's Party Dominant in Coalitions
+2006: Dominant Party in Coalitions

 After 2006, the People's Party was the dominant party in two other coalitions.

-2006: Troops Deployed in Kosovo
+2006: Troop Deployment in Kosovo

-From 2005 to 2006, about 40 Mongolian troops were deployed with the Belgian and Luxembourg contingents in Kosovo.
+From 2005 to 2006, about 40 troops were deployed with the Belgian and Luxembourg contingents in Kosovo.

 2006: Improving Media Environment

-May 2007: Tsogbadrakhyn Mönkhzul Ranked Third Worldwide
+May 2007: Tsogbadrakhyn Mönkhzul Ranked Third

-2007: World Bank Report on Healthcare
+2007: World Bank Report

 2007: Population Growth Rate